js1019/NormalModes/README.md

 # Normal Modes at Planetary Scales
-This repository provides a highly parallel algorithm to compute the planetary interior normal modes.
+This repository applied a combination of several highly parallel algorithms to compute the planetary interior normal modes.
 The elastic-gravitational system is discretized using the Continous Galerkin mixed finite element method.
-A Lanczos approach with polynomial filtering is utiilzed for solving the resulting generalized eigenvalue problems.
+A Lanczos approach with polynomial filtering is utilized for solving the resulting generalized eigenvalue problems.